zlatko-ms/kafkatests/README.md

 producer : produces messages per batch, with possibiluty to limit the number of messages.

-consuler : consumes the messages from a given topic
+consumer : consumes the messages from a given topic

 ### configuration